 Understanding Home Affordability in Ohio

 Parts of Central Ohio, like Cleveland and Dayton and Columbus, are seeing a resurgence in home sales for the first time since the Great Recession.
 Realtors say houses are flying off the market faster than last year because Ohio has developed a reputation as a place where people can settle for a long time due to good schools and a solid job market.
-The average household income in Ohio was $49,308 in 2014 and is now $62,300.

 Home values are likely to increase in coming years as home sales stay on a steady uptrend, and realtors feel your investment will be worthwhile for years to come, with good resale value.

 How Ohio Mortgage Rates and Home Prices Affect Monthly Payments

 |Metro Area||Estimated Monthly Mortgage Payment*||Q3 2019 (Change from Previous Year)||2018 Median Home Price||2017||2016|